 Second, this study is important for understanding the threshold level for the development of phonetic radical application skills (Ho et al. 2003; Ke 1998; Shu et al. 2003).
-Take the English intermediate L2 group as an example, whose performance in pseudo-Hanzi naming was above the chance level and did not differ significantly to the native Chinese group.
+Take the English intermediate L2 group as an example, whose performance in pseudo-Hanzi naming was above the chance level and did not differ significantly from the native Chinese group.
 The English intermediate L2 group was estimated to recognize 1,050 Hanzi.
-Similarly, Chinese children at grade 1 are generally able to know about 1,000 Hanzi (Wen et al. 2015; Zeng et al. 2019) and their orthographic processing skills could be above the chance-level (e.g. Li & Shu 2009; Luo et al. 2011).
-According to the Transfer Facilitation Model (Koda, 2008) and relevant studies (Ke 1998; Nguyen et al. 2016; Wang et al. 2003), the adult L2 learners’ awareness of Hanzi orthography could grow within a short period of time in light of their mature cognitive skills and rich (in)formal meta-linguistic knowledge due to the large amount of exposure to languages.
+Similarly, Chinese children at grade 1 are generally able to recognize about 1,000 Hanzi (Wen et al. 2015; Zeng et al. 2019) and their orthographic processing skills are above the chance-level (e.g. Li & Shu 2009; Luo et al. 2011).
+According to the Transfer Facilitation Model (Koda, 2008) and relevant studies (Ke 1998; Nguyen et al. 2016; Wang et al. 2003), the adult L2 learners’ awareness of Hanzi orthography may grow within a short period of time in light of their mature cognitive skills and rich (in)formal meta-linguistic knowledge due to the large amount of exposure to languages.
 Thus, 1,000 Hanzi might be a foundation for CSL learners to develop proper orthographic awareness.
-However, this suggestion is tentative, and more studies are needed to answer this question.
+However, this suggestion is tentative, and more studies are needed to address this question.

 The present study also has several practical implications.
-First, as mentioned in the introduction section, the commonly used dichotomous method that generally categorizes CSL learners into Hanzi group and alphabetic group might overlook the influence of different alphabetic L1WSs on Hanzi learning.
+First, as mentioned in the introduction section, the commonly used dichotomous method that generally categorizes CSL learners into either Hanzi or alphabetic groups may well overlook the influence of different alphabetic L1WSs on Hanzi learning.
 Therefore, to overcome the limitation of this method, instructors are advised to take the unique characteristics of different L1WSs into account and to design tailored materials and strategies for Chinese teaching, rather than using the same instruction method.
-For instance, comparing the physical features of Hanzi and Arabic script in terms of directionality and stroke order might help facilitate Arabic CSL learners’ understanding of Hanzi orthography.
+For instance, comparing the physical features of Hanzi and Arabic scripts in terms of directionality and stroke order could help facilitate Arabic CSL learners’ understanding of Hanzi orthography.
 Second, the general underdeveloped phonetic radical application skills among the CSL learners in the present study points to the importance of explicit instruction.
 As the L2 learners’ phonetic radical application skills may not develop simultaneously with L2 proficiency, explicit training on the relationship between phonetic radicals and the whole Hanzi appears to be necessary.
 This suggestion is in line with the studies revealing the benefits of explicit training in developing orthographic awareness competency in CSL learners (Taft & Chung 1999; Wang et al. 2004), as well as the L2 learners’ self-report strategy of using radical to learn Hanzi (Jiang & Zhao 2001; Sung & Wu 2011).

 5. Conclusion

 In conclusion, the present study found that L1 script background influenced Hanzi writing more than Hanzi reading and phonetic radical application skills, L2 proficiency influenced Hanzi reading and Hanzi writing more than phonetic radical application skills, and that phonetic radical application skills were influenced by both L1 script background and L2 proficiency among the Arabic and English CSL learners.
-These findings suggest that L1 script background and L2 proficiency play different roles in various levels of Hanzi acquisition for L2 learners, and that classroom instruction should be tailored for different groups of L2 learners taking the influence of L1WSs on Hanzi learning into account.
+These findings suggest that L1 script background and L2 proficiency play different roles in various levels of Hanzi acquisition for L2 learners, and that classroom instruction should be tailored to different groups of L2 learners taking the influence of L1WSs on Hanzi learning into account.